Travel guide

 Tips for staying connected on the Silk Road

-• Night trains: Journeys between cities are long.
+• Night trains: journeys between cities are long.
 Have data to check schedules, but don't count on a stable signal throughout the trip.

-• Cash and payments: In many places, cash is king; having data to convert currencies or use ATM maps helps more than you think.
+• Cash and payments: in many places, cash is king; having data to convert currencies or use ATM maps helps more than you think.

 Does the Central Asia eSIM cover Turkmenistan?